ualter/quarkus/quarkus-getting-started/Commands.md

 ### Create a Native Executable from the Running Quarkus Application
 #### Create a Native App of current Platform (MacOS)
 mvn package -Pnative
-#### Create a Native App on a specific Plataform (Linux) - With this command we have a Native Linux executable of the this MicroServices
+#### Create a Native App on a specific Plataform (Linux) - With this command we have a Native Linux executable of the this MicroServices (Everything in once file - JVM, App and Dependencies)
 mvn package -Pnative -Dnative-image.docker-build=true